hakuhodo-technologies/scope-rl/docs/documentation/index.rst

 *SCOPE-RL* is an open-source Python library designed for both Offline Reinforcement Learning (RL) and Off-Policy Evaluation and Selection (OPE/OPS).
 This library is intended to streamline offline RL research by providing an easy, flexible, and reliable platform for conducting experiments.
 It also offers straightforward implementations for practitioners.
 SCOPE-RL incorporates a series of modules that allow for synthetic dataset generation, dataset preprocessing, and the conducting and evaluation of OPE/OPS.

 SCOPE-RL can be used in any RL environment that has an interface similar to `OpenAI Gym <https://github.com/openai/gym>`_ or `Gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_-like interface.
-The library is also compatible with `d3rlpy <https://github.com/takuseno/d3rlpy>`_ which provides the implementation of both online and offline RL methods.
+The library is also compatible with `d3rlpy <https://github.com/takuseno/d3rlpy>`_ which implements both online and offline RL methods.

 Our software facilitates implementation, evaluation and algorithm comparison related to the following research topics: